Osclass vs WordPress Classifieds (2026)

 • Payment callback gaps: endpoint blocked by security layer after infrastructure change.

-• SEO duplication: parameterized archive pages indexed without canonical discipline.
+• SEO duplication: filter URLs indexed without canonical or noindex.

 • Cron drift: scheduled tasks delayed or skipped after hosting migration.